wdi-atx-12/emergency-compliment/README.md

 When you visit `"/name"` (ie: `"/randy"`), the greeting should personalize itself to the provided name.
 There should still be a random compliment.

-## Part 3: More Compliments

-Allow a user to add to the list of compliments using a POST request.
-You can submit POST requests to the app using a form.

-## CHALLENGE:
+## Challenge 1: Make it Pretty

 When the user refreshes the page, the background color changes randomly.
 Here is an array of colors you can use if you'd like:

 ```js
 colors = ["#fd6c3b", "#4edacf","#65a576","#f2d83d"];
 ```

+## Challenge 2: More Compliments

+Allow a user to add to the list of compliments using a POST request.
+You can submit POST requests to the app using a form.

+You may want to use the [`body-parser`](https://www.npmjs.com/package/body-parser) package to automatically parse the form variables and present them as JS objects inside the `res` object.

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.